-- (1) the name and sex of the student;

-- (2) his birthdate;

-- (3) his birthplace;

-(4) the name and residence address of each of his parents or of his guardian;

-(5) the name and address of the high school he attended, and the date of his graduation;

-(6) the number of secondary school admission credits, secondary school class standing, and any foreign language taken in secondary school;

-(7) transfer credits, if any;

-(8) the date of his admission to the university;

-(9) courses taken, hours completed, grades received, grading system, and grade-point average;

-(10) a symbol [NOTATION] showing the penalty [DISCI-PLINARY PROBATION], if any, during the period of the penalty [PROBATION], as provided in Subchapter 11-700 of Chapter 11;

-(11) a symbol (NOTATION showing scholastic probation, if any, during the period of probation;

-(12) the type of degree granted him by the university and honors he received; and

-(13) the date he graduated from the university.

-4. Ratification of Change in Use of Trust Funds, C. L. and Henriette Cline Trust. -- By a trust agreement dated July 16, 1965, between Doctor and Mrs. C. L. Cline as trustors and the Board of Regents of The University of Texas System as trustees, a professorship in English or American Literature at The University of Texas at Austin was established to be known as "The C. L. and Henriette Cline Professorship in English."

-It is now the opinion of the trustors and the Chancellor that the interests of the Department of English would be better served by permitting the use of the trust funds, and have so directed that all incomes derived therefrom be dedicated and used, for the support and maintenance of "The Cline Collection of English and American Literature Since 1800."

-It is hereby requested that the Board of Regents approve and ratify an agreement, effective October 1, 1968, which agreement will permit the above described change in the trust.
-THERE IS TO BE NO PUBLICITY.
+- (1) the name and sex of the student; - (2) his birthdate; - (3) his birthplace; - (4) the name and residence address of each of his parents or of his guardian; - (5) the name and address of the high school he attended, and the date of his graduation; - (6) the number of secondary school admission credits, secondary school class standing, and any foreign language taken in secondary school; - (7) transfer credits, if any; - (8) the date of his admission to the university; - (9) courses taken, hours completed, grades received, grading system, and grade-point average; - (10) a symbol showing the penalty, if any, during the period of the penalty, as provided in Subchapter 11-700 of Chapter 11; - (11) a symbol showing scholastic probation, if any, during the period of probation; - (12) the type of degree granted him by the university and honors he received; and - (13) the date he graduated from the university. - U. T. ARLINGTON: OUT-OF-STATE TRAVEL AUTHORIZATION EXCEPTIONS TO THE PER DIEM ALLOWANCE (RULES AND REGULATIONS, PART TWO, CHAPTER III, SECTION 13.39).-The list of Administrative officers of The University of Texas at Arlington who were authorized and directed by the Board of Regents and the Chancellor to represent The University of Texas System and its component institutions outside of the boundaries of the State of Texas and in such representation to receive reimbursement for the actual cost of meals, lodging and incidental expenses, not to exceed \$35.00 per day in lieu of any fixed per diem allowance was amended to read as follows:

-B. The University of Texas at Arlington:
+The University of Texas at Arlington